 Perform a rap

-A few of our real life bridesmaids have blown us away by rapping their speeches.
-If you’ve got the guts to do it, you’re guaranteed to have a speech that is remembered for all the right reasons.
-Not only will it be different, it’ll be an injection of fun into a sometimes drawn out tradition that the guests will love you for!
+If you love a crowd and you’re a born entertainer, this is a hilarious option.
+A few of our real-life bridesmaids have blown us away by rapping their speeches.
+If you’ve got the guts to do it, you’re guaranteed to have a speech that is remembered.
+Not only will it be different, but it’ll also be an injection of fun into a sometimes drawn out tradition.
 You could group together with the groomsmen or bridesmaids if you don’t fancy going solo.

 Read a poem

 If writing the words is what’s making you feel queasy, you’ll love poems as alternatives to the traditional wedding speech.
-You’ll need to put in some hours in the library or trawling the net, but you’ll be rewarded with beautifully written words that will be a delight for everyone to hear and can still sum up the sentiment of the day perfectly.
 Make a start with some of these alternative wedding readings.

 Tell a story

 Another solution if it’s getting the speech written that’s the sticking point for your wedding speech.
 Rather than start from nothing, why not open your speech with an anecdote?
-Talking about something that has already happened gives you a great start with content for the speech, relaxing you so when you get to the end of the tale you’ll be ready with more digressions, words or ideas to follow.
+Talking about something that has already happened is a great place to start.
+Moreover, when you get to the end of the tale you’ll be ready with more digressions, words or ideas to follow.

 Get the guests involved

 Traditional wedding speeches have a tendency to put all the attention on the speaker.
-Turn tradition on its head and have the guests or even the bride and groom get involved as part of your speech!
-You could have guests guess what comes next in a story about the couple or even turn your speech into a Mr and Mrs style quiz for the bride and groom – you’ll definitely get some laughs (without the cringey jokes!).
+Turn tradition on its head and have the guests or even the bride and groom get involved as part of your speech.
+Additionally, you could have guests guess what comes next in a story about the couple.
+You could even turn your speech into a Mr and Mrs style quiz for the bride and groom.
+You’ll definitely get some laughs, without the cringe jokes too.